BiancaNiemann/Market_Flash_Project/README.md

 # Market_Flash_Project

-### Using Googles Big Query to create the database
+### Using Google Big Query to create the database to get some practice in